 Deadly Decadent Court: There is a lot of jockeying for power and backstabbing throughout the series, but two eras stand out from the rest.

 In the second half of Tsunayoshi's rule, her court's luxurious excess is becoming a drag on the economy and the shogun is no longer really in control of her councillors' actions.
 Emmonosuke's rivalry with Keisho-in to find a concubine to conceive another heir is getting out of hand.
-Tsunayoshi's delay in naming an heir also leads to several successful and attempted assassinations, as Tsunatoyo's retainers attempt to ensure that the cadet Kii branch is not a viable alternative.
+Tsunayoshi's delay in naming an heir also leads to several successful and attempted assassinations, as Tsunatoyo's retainers come into conflict with the other candidates from the cadet Kii branch.

 Once Ienobu's succession is secure, things calm down as she's still of childbearing age and soon produces an heir.
 However, Ienobu's untimely death and the obvious frailty of the child shogun Ietsugu lead to a breakdown of discipline in the Inner Chambers and a resurgence in assassinations as Yoshimune moves to ensure that the other cadet branches will not impede her succession.

-Deathbed Confession: Not technically a deathbed one, since she lived a month or two after it, but considering it was her last conversation with Yoshimune, the spirit of the trope is still there.
-Hisamichi confessed in their last conversation that she poisoned Yoshimune's sisters and the closest rival to the throne to ensure Yoshimune became shogun.
-It's not entirely clear how Yoshimune took the news, but the parting certainly seemed amicable enough.
+Deathbed Confession: Hisamichi confesses to Yoshimune in their last conversation together (not technically her deathbed since she survives a month more but she already knows she is dying) that she poisoned Yoshimune's sisters and the closest rival to the throne to ensure Yoshimune became shogun.
+It's not entirely clear how Yoshimune took the news, but their parting certainly seemed amicable enough.

 Death by Childbirth: Not explicitly stated, but it is strongly implied that the numerous miscarriages Iemitsu suffered in her efforts to bear a male heir were a major contributor to her early death.
 Her granddaughter Ienobu also suffers multiple difficult pregnancies that eventually shatter her already fragile health.